prabhatsharma/eksuser/README.md

 eksuser is a convenience utility that you can use to manage Amazon EKS users.

 It allows you to add, update and delete existing IAM users to EKS.
+It also allows you to add/delete users of an existing IAM group to EKS.

 ## Prerequisites